Forward head posture

 Forward head posture (FHP) is an excessively kyphotic (hunched) thoracic spine.
 It is clinically recognized as a form of repetitive strain injury.
-The posture can occur in dentists, surgeons, and hairdressers, or people who spend time on electronic devices.
-It is one of the most common postural issues.
+The posture can occur in dentists, surgeons, hairdressers, and people who spend time on electronic devices.
+It is one of the most common postural problems.
 There is a correlation between forward head posture and neck pain in adults, but not adolescents.

 Having both forward head posture and rounded shoulders is known as upper crossed syndrome.

-(1) Overworked muscles down the back of the neck strengthen, strain, scar and shorten; (2) middle and lower back support muscles weaken; (3) hunching upper back joints eventually freeze like that; (4) muscles at the front of the neck work less and weaken, so chin pokes out.

 Overview

 Indications are that the prevalence of upper back and neck pain has increased dramatically in the decade leading up to 2016.
 This increase has been attributed to the corresponding widespread adoption of laptop computers, tablets, smartphones and other small portable digital devices.

 Because their screens do not separate from their keyboards these small devices cannot be set up ergonomically correctly (unless an extra screen or extra keyboard is added).
 They are unlike personal desk top computers (PCs) in this respect.
 Most commonly, the user hunches to operate them, often for many hours a day.

 Hunching increases the effective load on the neck up to several times more than does erect posture, due to increasing moment arm.
 Local pain, cervicogenic headache and referred pain extending down the arms can arise from the sustained muscle strain, cervical facet joint (or apophyseal, or zygapophyseal joint) compression and diminution of the cervical foraminal nerve exits.

 Treatment may include regular breaks while using mobile devices, strengthening and stretching of the neck and upper back muscles, massage, spinal manipulation and mobilisation, posture awareness, and the use of ergonomic tools.
 Biomechanical analysis suggests a combination of approaches is best and gives more lasting results.